 One of the things I like about the Hudson Valley is that almost any place you go has hosted a semi-significant event or character from America’s history.
 On the 4th of July, I picked a body of water with a storied past for kayaking: Rondout Creek.

 We drove up the Thruway to exit 18, turned east to connect with route 9W and headed north into the town of Esopus.
-Getting off 9W, each turn leads to progressively narrower roads until you find the put-in, a narrow concrete boat ramp with an aluminum dock next to it.
+Getting off 9W, each turn leads to progressively narrower roads until you find the put-in, a narrow concrete boat launch with an aluminum dock next to it.

 I pulled up close to unload the kayaks, then tucked my truck between somebody’s boat trailer and the surrounding brush.
 Once our boats were situated, I pushed Junior out into the water, then launched myself.